 Choose Your Basket

-Select a wide basket with plenty of room for finds from the egg hunt.
-Personalize it with the child’s name to make it even more special and to avoid any quarrels after the hunt is over.
+Select a wide basket—we love classic walnut or bright white wicker—with plenty of room for finds from the egg hunt.
+Add a liner, and personalize it with a child’s name to make it even more special and to avoid any quarrels after the hunt is over

 Lay a Foundation

-Place shredded paper or plastic “grass” in the bottom of the basket as a nest for eggs and candy.
+Place shredded Easter grass in the bottom of the basket as a nest for eggs and candy.
 Choose a bright color that follows the theme of your celebration.
 If you don’t have any on hand, try using real hay or raffia ribbon instead for a natural effect.

 Keep It Fresh